Line graphs of simplicial complexes

+Note that $\Lc(\Delta)$ is connected, but $\Delta$ is not even Cohen--Macaulay since the Stanley--Reisner ideal of its Alexander dual does not have a linear resolution as one may easy check with Singular, for instance \cite{DGPS}. \end{Example}

-For the converse, one may note that $\left(F^c\right)^c=F$.
-Therefore \end{proof} We start by considering the number of edges of the line graph.
-We recall that, for line graphs of graphs, the number of edges is known: \begin{Proposition}\cite[Proposition 7.6.2]{Vi} If $G$ is a graph with vertices $x_1,\ldots,x_n$ and edge set $E(G)$, then the number of edges of the line graph $L(G)$ is given by
+The next problem naturally arise: \begin{Problem}\rm Is there any characterization of those simplicial complexes whose line graph is connected? \end{Problem} We consider the number of edges of the line graph.
+We recall that, for line graphs of graphs, the number of edges is known: \begin{Proposition}\cite[Proposition 7.6.2]{Vi} If $G$ is a graph with vertices $v_1,\ldots,v_n$ and edge set $E(G)$, then the number of edges of the line graph $L(G)$ is given by

 \end{Proposition}

 We will determine the number of edges of the line graph of a pure simplicial complex.
 Let $\Delta$ be a pure simplicial complex of dimension $d-1$ with the facet set $\Fc(\Delta)=\{F_1,\ldots,F_r\}$ For each $i$, let